aurelberra/lipsum-nvim/README.md

 ```

 While this may not produce every possible word from the generator, on average
-this produces around 300 unique words, which should be sufficient, hopefully.
+this produces around 300 unique words, which should be sufficient.

 To add your own custom words: